HAYVENO/Qeepp-App/README.md

 ## Conclusion

 Thank you for checking out Qeepp, a note-taking app built with React.
 The app is primarily to showcase my basic React and React hooks skills.
-Thank you checking Qeep out.
+Most importantly, thanks for checking out my repo.
+If you appreciate the effort put into this, please do well to star the repo.
+Thanks ;)